-There are lots of things you can do to help your baby explore the world around them.
+You can do lots of things to help your baby explore the world around them.
 The following simple activities should be fun for both you and your child to encourage baby development.
 They’re also a great way to bond together and involve other family members in the baby’s playtime.

 Fun Activities to Encourage Baby Development